mp-se/kegmon/docs/_sources/functionality.rst.txt

 The main features
 -----------------

+* **Lots of hardware options**

+  One firmware that support multiple hardware opions.
+You can select displays, temperature sensors and ADC.
+Can be configured in the web UI.

 * **Modern web based interface**

   Modern HTML5 based web interface with easy access to configuration and current status.